aflaxman/dp_2020_census/intro.md

-The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[ref TopDown draft? something better?]
-This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[ref Dwork and Roth, Privacy Book?]
-Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous discloure avoidance
+The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[ref TopDown draft? something better? https://www.census.gov/newsroom/blogs/research-matters/2019/06/disclosure_avoidance.html] This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous discloure avoidance